serktech/StepByStepGuideJiraAndConfluence/README.md

 # StepByStepGuideJiraAndConfluence

-##A Step-by-Step Guide: How to install / Installing Jira applications on Linux( CentOS 7 , 7.6.1810 ) Atlassian Jira Software and Confluence, Postgres, SSL.
+## A Step-by-Step Guide: How to install / Installing Jira applications on Linux( CentOS 7 - 7.6.1810 ) Atlassian Jira Software and Confluence, Postgres, SSL.
 Project Management Workflow 2019.

 In this guide we'll run you through installing a Jira application in a production environment, with an external database, using the Linux installer.